dsoto/ENNOID-BMS-Firmware/README.md

+# GCC Build

+This branch contains the files to build the firmware using `arm-none-eabi-gcc`.
+This firmware builds but is not tested yet.
+Use caution.

 # Other parts of this project

 This is the firmware repository containing all firmware source files.
 There are three more repositories for this project:

 [ENNOID-BMS Hardware](https://github.com/EnnoidMe/ENNOID-BMS) The hardware sourcefiles.

 [ENNOID-BMS Bootloader](https://github.com/EnnoidMe/DieBieMS-Bootloader) Same as DieBieMS bootloader.
 Can be flashed with the BMS Tool in the firmware tab or with an STlink-V2.

 [ENNOID-BMS Configuration tool](https://github.com/EnnoidMe/ENNOID-BMS-Tool) the tool to configure the ENNOID-BMS and upload the bootloader / update the main firmware.